firebase/geofire-js/README.md

 `key_moved` is fired when a key which is already in this query moves to another (or the same) location inside of it.

 Returns a `GeoCallbackRegistration` which can be used to cancel the `callback`.
-You can add as many callbacks as you would like by reapeatedly calling `on()`.
+You can add as many callbacks as you would like by repeatedly calling `on()`.
 Each one will get called when its corresponding `eventType` fires.
 Each `callback` must be cancelled individually.

 ```JavaScript
 var onKeyEnteredRegistration = geoQuery.on("key_entered", function(key, location) {